Dark Victory: Reception

 Frank S. Nugent, in his review in The New York Times, observed: "A completely cynical appraisal would dismiss it all as emotional flim-flam, a heartless play upon tender hearts by a playwright and company well versed in the dramatic uses of going blind and improvising on Camille.
 But it is impossible to be that cynical about it.
 The mood is too poignant, the performances too honest, the craftsmanship too expert.
 Miss Davis, naturally, has dominated—and quite properly—her film, but Miss Fitzgerald has added a sentient and touching portrayal of the friend, and George Brent, as the surgeon, is—dare we say?—surprisingly self-contained and mature.
 This once we must run the risk of being called a softy: we won't dismiss Dark Victory with a self-defensive sneer."

+An article in Neurology says the film marked "the beginnings of the depiction of neurologic disease in cinema.
+Bette Davis' cinematic portrayal of a young woman dying from a brain tumor is close to the reality of denial, bargaining, a hope for a cure, and final acceptance."
+Although the film "shows an implausible clinical course (an abrupt peaceful ending)...the cinematic portrayal of the vicissitudes of living with a brain tumor is often close to reality."

 Variety called the film "intense drama" and "a nicely produced offering [with] Bette Davis in a powerful and impressive role."

 Time Out London critic Tom Milne writes: "[Davis] and [director Edmund] Goulding almost transform the soap into style; a Rolls-Royce of the weepie world."

 On Turner Classic Movies, Margarita Landazuri said: "Dark Victory was a three-hanky hit.
 Filmgoers and critics alike knew their emotions were being manipulated, but so expertly and touchingly that they couldn't help but cheer."

-The film was included at #32 in AFI's 100 Years...
-100 Passions.

-The film is mentioned in the play "Steel Magnolias," by Clairee in Act Two, Scene 1.
-It is also mentioned in the 2015 movie The Frontier by the Luann character as a missed opportunity in her career.
+The film is mentioned in the play Steel Magnolias, by Clairee in Act Two, Scene 1.
+It is also mentioned in the 2015 movie The Frontier by the Luanne character as a missed opportunity in her career.

-Dark Victory currently holds an 88% rating on Rotten Tomatoes based on twenty-three reviews.
+Dark Victory currently holds an 83% rating on Rotten Tomatoes based on 24 reviews.
 The site's consensus states: "Bette Davis does it her way with a tour de force performance in Dark Victory, a moving melodrama that snatches triumph from the jaws of mortality."